Meshbits/khoji/README.md

 Follow RethinkDB install instructions from it's official source: https://rethinkdb.com/docs/install/

+### Setup developer environment

+If you will be developing on your local machine it's better to setup `saplinglib` and `kmdgo` as explained in next steps.

+If you will be just setting up and using the explorer, either try getting the latest release binaries, or if you prefer to compile, then check the steps to build a redistributable release with `make` command.

 #### Install saplinglib

 Installing and setting saplinglib, so you have to get that package and set environment variables.